soxueren/atsd/api/sql/README.md

 The function accepts arguments with different datatypes, for example number and string `ISNULL(value, text)`.

+>If the datatypes are different, the database will classify the column as `JAVA_OBJECT` to the [JDBC](https://github.com/axibase/atsd-jdbc) driver.

 ### CASE

 The `CASE` expression evaluates a sequence of boolean expressions and returns a matching result expression.